These days, many Medicare beneficiaries are curious about telemedicine and telehealth.

 How Medicare Advantage Covers Telemedicine Care

-As required by law, your Medicare Advantage plan must offer the same telehealth and telemedicine benefits as Original Medicare.
+As the law requires, your Medicare Advantage plan must offer the same telehealth and telemedicine benefits as Original Medicare.
 The vast majority of Medicare Advantage plans will likely offer even more benefits at a lower cost.

-You’ll have to talk with your Medicare Advantage insurance provider or insurance agent to go over your plan and make sure that you have coverage before you go requesting certain services.
-But most beneficiaries with a Medicare Advantage plan might find it easier and less expensive to take advantage of telehealth services at this time.
+You’ll have to talk with your Medicare Advantage insurance provider or insurance agent to go over your plan and ensure you have coverage before requesting certain services.
+But most beneficiaries with a Medicare Advantage plan might find it easier and less expensive to take advantage of telehealth services now.

 Do Medicare Supplement Plans Cover Telemedicine?

 All 10 Medigap plans help cover the costs of Medicare Part B coinsurance and copayments.
-Just keep in mind that Plan K only covers 50% of those costs, and Plan L covers 75%.
+Remember that Plan K only covers 50% of those costs, and Plan L covers 75%.
 Medigap plans C and F will help cover the costs associated with your Medicare Part B deductible.

 Be Mindful of Telehealth/Telemedicine Fraud

-Unfortunately, when it comes to those with Medicare, you have to be vigilant about scams and fraud.
+Unfortunately, you have to be vigilant about scams and fraud for those with Medicare.
 The expansion of access to telehealth and telemedicine care is no exception.
 It’s not uncommon for these fraudulent scammers to contact you out of the blue.
 They’ll offer discounted telehealth services, cash payments, or free prescription drugs in exchange for taking advantage of their services.

 If you suspect you’ve received contact or been taken advantage of by one of these fraudulent outfits, call 1-800-MEDICARE and report this criminal activity.